-When it comes to your primary residence or a 2nd home, there are certain requirements that must be met to avoid Capital Gains.
+When it comes to your primary residence, there are certain requirements that must be met to avoid Capital Gains.

 Delaware real estate broker, Kathy Sperl-Bell of Active Adults Realty shares with you the truth about Capital Gains taxes and under what conditions you should expect to pay them when you sell your home.